Acquaintance Time of a Graph: Some Concrete Examples

 We claim that it is enough to find a strategy of length $O(n \log(n))$ that allows every agent in $P_0$ meet every agent from $P_1$.
 Indeed, suppose we have such strategy.
-We describe a strategy for acquaintance in $T$ \begin{enumerate} \item Let the agent $p_\eps$ sitting in $v_\eps$ meet all other agents by performing a DFS walk on the tree, and return everyone to their original locations by applying the same strategy in the reverse order.
-This step can be done in $O(n)$ rounds. \item Apply a strategy of length $O(n \log(n))$ that makes all agents in $P_0$ to meet all agents in $P_1$. \item Return the agents of $P_0$ to $T_0$ and return the agents of $P_1$ to $T_1$.
-This can be done in $O(n)$ rounds using Claim~\ref{claim:routing subgraphs}. \item Apply steps 1-3 recursively on the subtree $T_0$ and on the subtree $T_1$ simultaneously.
+We describe a strategy for acquaintance in $T$. \begin{enumerate} \item Let the agent $p_\eps$ sitting in $v_\eps$ meet all other agents by performing a DFS walk on the tree, and return everyone to their original locations by applying the same strategy in the reverse order.
+This step can be done in $O(n)$ rounds. \item Apply a strategy of length $O(n \log(n))$ that makes all agents in $P_0$ meet all agents in $P_1$. \item Return the agents of $P_0$ to $T_0$ and return the agents of $P_1$ to $T_1$, by reversing the order of steps taken in the previous item. \item Apply steps 1-3 recursively on the subtree $T_0$ and on the subtree $T_1$ simultaneously.
 That is, every agent from $P_{00}$ meets every agent from $P_{01}$, and every agent from $P_{10}$ meets every agent from $P_{11}$, and so on... \end{enumerate} Analyzing the total number of rounds, we have $O(n \log(n))$ rounds in the first 3 steps.
 Therefore, the total number of rounds is upper bounded by $O(n \log(n)) + O(n/2 \log(n/2)) + O(n/4 \log(n/4)) \dots = O(n \log(n))$, as required.